The Ritz, Brighouse

 In December 2014, it was announced that Glenn Smith had acquired the property, and intended to continue its use as a place of entertainment.

-In February 2017, the owners of the Ritz Hotel in London demanded that the ballroom change its name.
-It is now known as Venue 73 [December 2017]
+In February 2017, the owners of the Ritz Hotel in London demanded that the Ritz ballroom change its name to avoid any confusion between the two.
+It was later known as Venue 73 [December 2017]

 Page Ref: MMR1067